mcgivrer/minimal/docs/docs/chapter-11-add_a_resource_manager.md

 ## Goal

-As we are willing to create some fancy graphics, and maybe use some images as background and some new fonts to write some text, we are going to have manage some resources.
+As we are willing to create some fancy graphics, and maybe use some images as a background and some new fonts to write some text, we are going to have manage some resources.
-And those resources maybe reused accross mutiple Scene.
+And those resources maybe reused across multiple Scenes.
 So to manage thinly the memory used by our game, we may propose a tool to manahge and store temporarily in the java memory some of those resources.

 This is where a resource manager woudl help a lot.

-It must provide a convinient way to request some resource, load and store it in a cache, and serve this resource when required.
+It must provide a convenient way to request some resource, load and store it in a cache, and serve this resource when required.

 ## The proposed Design